-Message from the Department Head, Dr. Reinhard Schweitzer-Stenner
+Message from the Interim Chair, Dr. Ira Taffer

-Drexel University distinguishes itself by offering a cooperative education program as a supplement to the normal education for a bachelor degree.
-Each student participates in three six-month periods of employment.
+Our department is currently home to 150 undergraduate and more than 70 graduate students.
+Our undergraduates are encouraged to participate in faculty research programs as early as their freshman year.
+This provides a unique learning experience not found at many other institutions.
+Additionally, Drexel University distinguishes itself by offering a cooperative education program as a supplement to the traditional undergraduate experience.
+Each student participates in three, six-month periods of employment, many of which are paid opportunities.
 The high concentration of pharmaceutical and chemical firms in the Philadelphia area results in a wide range of professional opportunities.
-In addition to their coursework and co-op, qualifying undergraduates can work one-on-one with faculty members on research in their areas

 Our graduates have gone on to be leaders in their fields.
 Many have been recognized for their contributions to academic, industrial and governmental research organizations around the world.

 Please explore our website or visit us on campus to learn more about the people, teaching and research activities of our department.
 If you have further questions, please call the main office at 215-895-2638.
 Our faculty and staff members are pleased to talk with you.

 Interim Department Head